RathodAnilT/PHP-Tutorial/README.md

 ## PHP Data Types
 - Variables can store data of different types, and different data types can do different things.
 - PHP supports the following data types:
  - String
  - Integer
  - Float (floating point numbers - also called double)
  - Boolean
  - Array
  - Object
  - NULL
  - Resource

+ ## Getting the Data Type
+- You can get the data type of any object by using the var_dump() function.